CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

              targetPath: $(Build.ArtifactStagingDirectory)
              artifactName: drop
    ```
-   Here we specified to copy the needed ARM Template to our artifact drop location named *"drop"*.
+   Here we specified to copy the needed ARM Template to our artifact's drop location named *"drop"*.
-   First we use a copy task to copy the ARM template to the build agent's *"ArtifactStagingDirectory"*.
+   First we use a copy task to copy the ARM Template to the build agent's *"ArtifactStagingDirectory"*.
 This directory is a temp directory on the build agent.
-After that we publish the build agent's artifact directory to link the created artifacts to the build.
+After that we can publish the build agent's artifact directory to link the created artifacts to the build.

 6. Commit your changes and push the branch to your remote repository.
 7. Navigate to your Azure DevOps project